Asymptotic enumeration of normal and hybridization networks via tree decoration: Results

 We begin by counting the set ${\mathcal S}(T, k)$. \begin{lemma} The number of $k$-fold decorated trees $(T_k, \omega_k)$ on $[n]$ with base tree $T$ is given by:

-\end{lemma} \begin{proof} The number of arcs in the tree $T$ (with a stem edge) is $(2n-1)$ so there are these many choices for $p_1$.
+\end{lemma} \begin{proof} The number of arcs in the tree $T$ (with an ancestral root edge) is $(2n-1)$ so there are this many choices for $p_1$.
 Placing $p_1$ creates a tree with $2n$ arcs, so there are $2n$ choices for $p'_1$.
-Continuing in this way for the $k$ pairs of points $(p_i, p'_i)$ gives the term on the numerator, and the $k!$ in the denominator accounts for the fact that the same $k$-fold decorated tree can be obtained by placing the pairs of points $(p_i, p'_i)$ onto the arcs of $T$ in any order.
+Continuing in this way for the $k$ pairs of points $(p_i, p'_i)$ gives the term in the numerator, and the $k!$ in the denominator accounts for the fact that the same $k$-fold decorated tree can be obtained by placing the pairs of points $(p_i, p'_i)$ onto the arcs of $T$ in any order.

 The asymptotic part of the result is obtained by noting that the numerator is a polynomial of degree $2k$ in $2n$. \end{proof}

 Next, we define the set: